Did you know that beginner boulderers have a huge advantage over a well-seasoned climber? Do you know why?

 Some routes will incorporate a deadpoint, which is a climbing move where you’re using controlled movement and grabbing the hold at the apex of your movement.
 Whenever you deadpoint or dyno (short for dynamic movement) you will need to commit so you can reach the good part of a hold.

 Committing will also help you once you start lead climbing as well.
-While climbing sport, you will be clipping into quickdraws as you make your way up the wall.
+While rope climbing, you will be clipping into quickdraws as you make your way up the wall.
 Route developers will generally put the bolts near good holds or rest positions.

 Sometimes, it’ll be tempting to attempt to clip in when you aren’t as high above the route.
 I do this a lot, I’ll be scared of taking a bigger fall and will try to clip in high above my waist.
 Doing this could actually reduce my personal safety, the belayer will need to pay out more slack so I can clip and I’ll be clipping from a precarious position.